 At each reporting date, the entity assesses whether there is objective evidence that a financial instrument has been impaired.
-Impairment losses are recognised in the statement of comprehensive income.
+Impairment losses are recognised in the Statement of Profit or Loss and Other Comprehensive Income.

 I) Leases

 Leases of fixed assets where substantially all the risks and benefits incidental to the ownership of the asset, but not the legal ownership are transferred to the company are classified as finance leases.
 Finance leases are capitalised by recording an asset and a liability at the lower of the amounts equal to the fair value of the leased property or the present value of the minimum lease payments, including any guaranteed residual values.
 Lease payments are allocated between the reduction of the lease liability and the lease interest expense for the period.